/

 Apple launched Apple Pay in 2014.
 It pioneered mainstream digital wallets.
 Apple thrived within Apple's tightly knit ecosystem of iPhones, Apple Watches, and Macs.
 As of writing, estimates suggest there are up to 744 million Apple Pay users on the network, up from 507 million five years ago.

 Apple Pay processes billions of transactions annually and is available in over 90 countries, supported by 11,000 banks.
-Apple Pay dominates the US market with a 54% share of in-store mobile wallet transactions.
+When comparing Apple Pay vs Google Pay, Apple Pay holds an estimated ~50%+ share of in-store mobile wallet transactions in the U.S.

-⚠️ Why Apple Pay Stands Out: Apple Pay's user-friendly interface, widespread merchant acceptance (90% of U.S. retailers), and robust security features like Face ID make Apple Pay a fave!
-In 2023, Apple Pay processed $6 trillion in payments, generating $1.9 billion in revenue.
+⚠️ Why Apple Pay Stands Out: Apple Pay's widespread merchant acceptance, with over 85% U.S. retailers, and consistent biometric authentication through Face ID and Touch ID make it a default payment method for many iPhone users.
+In 2023, Apple Pay processed over $6 trillion in payments, with Apple Pay revenue continuing to grow as adoption increases. $1.9 billion in revenue.

 Google Wallet: Android's Versatile Contender

-Google Pay, rebranded as Google Wallet in most markets by June 2024, launched in 2015 and serves 200-250 million users globally in 2025.
-Google Pay allowed users to store credit or debit card information digitally and transact with their smartphones or wearables.
+Google Pay, now widely known as Google Wallet, launched in 2015 and serves 200-250 million users, with continued growth into 2026.
+Google Pay enables users to store credit or debit card information digitally and transact with their smartphones or wearable devices.

-2. Preauth payments for subscriptions: Apple Pay in iOS 26 adds Preauthorized Payments for users to set up recurring payments with a single authorization.
+Preauthorized payments for subscriptions: Apple Pay in iOS 26 introduces preauthorized payments, allowing users to set up recurring billing with a single approval.
+This reduces friction for subscription-based services and repeat purchases.

-3. AI-powered order tracking: Apple Intelligence uses on-device AI to automatically extract and display purchase tracking information from merchant or carrier emails, and provide transaction summaries, reminders, and recommendations.
+AI-powered order tracking: Apple Intelligence uses on-device AI to extract and display purchase tracking information from emails, giving users real-time visibility into transactions, delivery status, and purchase history.

-4. Enhanced boarding passes + indoor maps: Wallet boarding passes now include Live Activities with live updates and integrated indoor maps, helping you navigate airports easily.
+Enhanced boarding passes and indoor maps: Wallet boarding passes now include Live Activities and integrated indoor maps, improving real-time navigation across airports and travel hubs.

-5. CDCVM unlocks higher-limit transactions: Apple Pay now uses the Consumer Device Cardholder Verification Method (CDCVM) from Face/Touch ID for secure contactless transactions above traditional thresholds at supporting terminals.
+CDCVM unlocks higher-limit transactions: Apple Pay now uses the Consumer Device Cardholder Verification Method (CDCVM) through Face ID or Touch ID for secure contactless payments above traditional limits, expanding usability in higher-value transactions.

 💹Surprising Trend: Google Wallet’s dominance in India, with 82% in-store penetration, highlights Android’s strength in emerging markets.